 44. DOT - Street legal DOT approved tires - No slicks - Exhaust must be run through mufflers - No electronics.

-Attention: Competitors that race in DOT can only run DOT in that day’s event, in that car.
-If you want to run DOT and Footbrake you must do it in two separate vehicles.
+Attention: Competitors that race in DOT can also run in other classes during that day’s event, in the same car.

 45. You cannot claim Super Series points in DOT or Motorcycles at Elk Creek Dragway.

 46. All vehicles must have at least one working taillight.

 47. All motorcycles must have a working taillight mounted behind the seat or on the wheelie bars.